 - Contact details for two referees.

-You can usually apply via our website from October or November (depending on your chosen course) for September entry in the following year (or for February entry for some courses).
+You can usually apply via our website from September (depending on your chosen course) for September entry in the following year (or for February entry for some courses).

 Yes, you will need to include a separate and relevant personal statement for each course that you apply for.